signalfx/signalfx-python/README.md

 ERROR:root:Posting to SignalFx failed.
 SSLError: hostname 'api.signalfx.com' doesn't match either of '*.signalfuse.com', 'signalfuse.com'
 ```

-Root Cause: SignalFx API endpoints server has SNI enabled and the urllib3 module in python versions prior to 2.7.8 had a bug that causes the above issue.
-This was fixed in later versions of python.
+Root Cause: SignalFx's API endpoints have SSL SNI enabled and the
+`urllib3` module in Python versions prior to 2.7.8 had a bug that causes

-Solution: Please upgrade to python version 2.7.9 or 2.7.10.
+the above issue.
+This was fixed in later versions of Python; we
+recommend using Python 2.7.9 or newer when using this library.